A Survey for Federated Learning Evaluations: Goals and Measures: Federated Learning Evaluation Measures

-Table~\ref{tab:privacy} summarizes the security and privacy evaluation measures in representative FL papers.
+\textbf{Existing Works on Security \& Privacy Evaluation.} Table~\ref{tab:privacy} summarizes the security and privacy evaluation measures in representative FL papers.
 It is notable that papers published in security conferences prioritize security and privacy evaluations.
 In addition, database papers also give significant attention to security and privacy concerns in their method design.
-Existing work mainly has two approaches to evaluate data privacy: 1) Provide theoretically proofs to show that the solutions are differentially private (\textit{e.g.}, \cite{DBLP:conf/ccs/MaddockC0MJ22,DBLP:conf/uss/StevensSVRCN22,DBLP:journals/pvldb/LiuLXLM21,DBLP:journals/tkde/ZhangZXZY23}) or all the intermediate results are protected by HE (\textit{e.g.}, \cite{POSEIDON}) and secret sharing (\textit{e.g.}, \cite{DBLP:conf/ccs/0001GJM22,DBLP:conf/sigmod/FuXCT022,pmlr-v202-chen23j}); 2) Perform empirical attack experiments to show that the solutions are secure against the state-of-the-art (SOTA) attacks (\textit{e.g.}, \cite{DBLP:journals/pacmmod/Xiang0L023,pmlr-v202-mai23b}).
-Regarding the model security, existing studies also explored the evaluation in two ways: 1) Provide security analysis to show solutions' ability to defend the attacks (\textit{e.g.}, the utility loss is bounded under the poisoning attacks \cite{DBLP:conf/ndss/CaoF0G21,DBLP:conf/ccs/0001GJM22,DBLP:conf/uss/NguyenRCYMFMMMZ22}); 2) Perform empirically poisoning attacks to show the solutions' utility loss under the attacks (\textit{e.g.}, \cite{fang2020local,DBLP:conf/uss/Fu0JCWG0L022,DBLP:journals/pacmmod/Xiang0L023}).
+Existing work mainly has two approaches to evaluate data privacy: 1) Provide theoretically proofs to show that the solutions are differentially private (\eg, \cite{DBLP:conf/ccs/MaddockC0MJ22,DBLP:conf/uss/StevensSVRCN22,DBLP:journals/pvldb/LiuLXLM21,DBLP:journals/tkde/ZhangZXZY23}) or all the intermediate results are protected by HE (\eg, \cite{POSEIDON}) and secret sharing (\eg, \cite{DBLP:conf/ccs/0001GJM22,DBLP:conf/sigmod/FuXCT022,DBLP:conf/icml/ChenHLCX0Z23}); 2) Perform empirical attack experiments to show that the solutions are secure against the state-of-the-art (SOTA) attacks (\eg, \cite{DBLP:journals/pacmmod/Xiang0L023,pmlr-v202-mai23b}).
+Regarding the model security, existing studies also explored the evaluation in two ways: 1) Provide security analysis to show solutions' ability to defend the attacks (\eg, the utility loss is bounded under the poisoning attacks \cite{DBLP:conf/ndss/CaoF0G21,DBLP:conf/ccs/0001GJM22,DBLP:conf/uss/NguyenRCYMFMMMZ22}); 2) Perform empirically poisoning attacks to show the solutions' utility loss under the attacks (\eg, \cite{fang2020local,DBLP:conf/uss/Fu0JCWG0L022,DBLP:journals/pacmmod/Xiang0L023}).
 We also observe that most FL papers presented at AI conferences do not explicitly discuss security and privacy issues.
 Considering that security and privacy are primary motivations for developing FL systems, we suggest that AI papers should also give more attention to these concerns.